danyildiabin/tls/README.md

 # HS-Bot
-Windows-only because of WinSock2 but could be ported to linux or macos.
+Windows-only because of WinSock2.
+Can  easily be ported to linux or macos.

 Uses only Zig Standard Library.